amgorithm/Project-1/readme.md

 ![Apple Eaten Function](./images/apple-eaten-function.png)

-To check if the Snake has crashed into itself, the Snake body is firstly split from the Snake head using the slice array method.
+To check if the Snake has crashed into itself, the Snake body is firstly split from the Snake’s head using the slice array method.
 Using the includes array method on the Snake body, the Snake head is then checked if it exists within the body array.
 If so, the gameOver function is invoked.

 A keyup event for arrow-keys was used when changing the Snake head's direction.
 When either of the left, right, up or down arrow keys are pressed, the snakeDirection variable is updated to reflect the pressed arrow key.
 This function also calls the gameOver function if the pressed arrow key guides the Snake to a wall: